Is the Steam client running particularly slow? Here’s how to return it to its former glory.

 As an internet-based client, Steam is wholly dependent on sufficient bandwidth to perform, and if it is competing with other programs for both system resources and internet bandwidth, then the client is prone to running slow.

-To remedy this, make sure other non-vital applications are closed and not running.
+To fix this, make sure other non-vital applications are closed and not running.
 Equally, turn off any simultaneous downloads in web browsers, other gaming clients such as Origin, or torrents.

 Steam also benefits significantly from a wired connection.
 If at all possible hook up an Ethernet cable from the PC to the router/modem to maximize Steam performance.